cliffordwilliam/notebook/_posts/2025-08-24-setting-up-stuff.markdown

 ## 12. Update Arch System

-Re-run the `Install.sh` and follow this guide from top to bottom.
+Re-run the `install.sh` and follow this guide from top to bottom.
 **Note:** Disks will be wiped, so backup important data externally or via Git remote.